Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 We have completed the initial setup and foundation phase of the PDF Buddy Chrome extension.
 This phase focused on establishing the core architecture, project structure, and basic functionality that will serve as the foundation for all future development.

-**Day 2: Basic Features Phase - UPCOMING**
+**Day 2: Basic Features Phase - IN PROGRESS**

-We are about to begin the Basic Features phase, which will focus on enhancing the watermark implementation, improving the user interface, and implementing the template system.
+We are now in the Basic Features phase, which focuses on enhancing the watermark implementation, improving the user interface, and implementing the template system.

 ## Current Focus Areas